phosphorjs/phosphor-observablelist/README.md

 **Note:** This module is fully compatible with Node/Babel/ES6/ES5.
 Simply omit the type declarations when using a language other than TypeScript.

-To observe changes to the list, you can simply hook a callable up to the `changed` signal:
+To observe changes to the list, simply hook a callable up to the `changed` signal:

 ```typescript
 let called = false;